corda/corda-docs-portal/content/en/platform/corda/5.1/application-networks/creating/members/reregister.md

    Currently, updates to the member-provided context are limited to custom properties (keys with the `ext.` prefix) and endpoint information only.
 Changes to other Corda platform properties are not currently supported.

-   You may inspect member's current member-provided context either by performing a member lookup, or by looking up its latest registration request.
+   You can inspect a member's current member-provided context either by performing a member lookup, or by looking up its latest registration request.
 For example, to look up Alice:

    {{< tabs >}}